bjorntrondsen/rails_exception_handler/README.markdown

 ## Configuration options

-As far as the filters go, I recommend you start out by disabling all of them, and then add those you find necessary from personal experience.

 ### environments
 An array of symbols that says which Rails environments you want the exception handler to run in.